-Return on Net Worth for FY 2020 has decreased on account of higher operating cost compared to FY 2019.
+Return on Net Worth for FY 2021 has decreased on account of loss incurred during first quarter of FY 2021 where country wide lockdown was imposed.

 Forward Looking Statement

 This Annual Report contains forward-looking statements, which may be identified by their use of words like 'plans', 'expects', 'will', 'anticipates', 'intends', 'projects', 'estimates', or other words of similar import.
 All statements that address expectations or projections about the future, including but not limited to statements about the Company's strategy for growth, product development, market position, expenditure, and financial results, forward-looking statements.
 Forward-looking statements are based on certain assumptions and expectations of future events.
 The Company cannot guarantee that these assumptions and expectations are accurate or will be realized.
 The Company's actual results, performance or achievements could thus differ materially from those projected in any such forward-looking statements.
 The Company assumes no responsibility to publicly amend, modify or revise any forward-looking statements, on the basis of any subsequent developments, information or events.